David-TheAnalyst/David-TheAnalyst/README.md

-## 💡 I believe data is only as powerful as the story it tells.
+<h3 align="center"> I believe data is only as powerful as the story it tells.</h3>

-Every dataset has a message, every chart, every metric, every slice has a story — and I love helping people hear it clearly.
+<h4 align="center"> Every dataset has a message, every chart, every metric, every slice has a story — and I love helping people hear it clearly.</h3>